 We Found Love in the 80s

-Acclaimed artist Dawinder Bansal is pairing up with musician Martyn Ware – founder of The Human League and Heaven 17 – to celebrate couples who found love in the 1980s.
+Acclaimed artist Dawinder Bansal paired up with musician Martyn Ware – founder of The Human League and Heaven 17 – to celebrate couples who found love in the 1980s.

-The stories will be collected together to build an online archive on Instagram and a selection of submissions will be featured in a short film by Dawinder with an accompanying soundscape created by Martyn.
-The film has been developed as part of our Virtual Culture programme and will be shared during Leytonstone Loves Film, a celebration of film produced by the Barbican happening once again in 2020 in collaboration with Waltham Forest filmmakers, artists and organizations.
-The project will then continue as a social media project on Instagram, sharing the love stories of couples from the 80s with fabulous vintage images.
+The stories were collected together to build an online archive on Instagram and a selection of submissions were featured in a short film by Dawinder with an accompanying soundscape created by Martyn.
+The film has been developed as part of the Waltham Forest and Barbican Virtual Culture programme and will be shared during Leytonstone Loves Film, a celebration of film produced by the Barbican happening once again in 2020 in collaboration with Waltham Forest filmmakers, artists and organizations.
+The project continued as a podcast and social media project, sharing the love stories of couples from the 80s with fabulous vintage images.